JaclyNolan/AIPhoneReminderProject/README.md

 ## Acknowledgments

 - Ralsei character from **Deltarune** by Toby Fox
-- OpenAI Vision API for screenshot analysis
+- Mistral API for screenshot analysis
 - Android MediaProjection API for screen capture
 - Inspired by Model-Context-Protocol (MCP) architecture pattern